-The Control Strip on the right side combines different functions that are either required globally, or constantly used, and therefore should not be hidden in a menu.
+The Control Strip on the right side is a fixed element.
+It combines different functions that are either required globally, or constantly used, and therefore should not be hidden in a menu.
 Still using the menu entry Window, Hide Control Strip, the Control Strip is shifted out of the visible area to gain more space for other elements.